mateopineda/DataEngineerBCOL/README.md

 Apart of that, basic libraries in using like pandas for data structures, matplotlib for plotting and logging for logs and exceptions storage

+Please if you want also check following image Arch.jpg stored in this repo for additional info

 # Data Updates
 data updates frequency for this analysis table should be daily as many events can do a change in traffic like infrastructure changes on the city, sport events, holidays, and so on

 # Cloud DataFlow (DataPipeline)
 console.cloud.google.com/dataflow/jobs/us-central1/2021-02-15_18_09_49-17407678537988426797?pageState=(%22dfTime%22:(%22s%22:%222021-02-16T02:09:54.658Z%22,%22e%22:%222021-02-16T02:18:31.133Z%22))&project=dataenginnerbancolombia

+Please if you want also check following images dataflow.jpg, dataflowJobs.jpg and dataprep.jpg stored in this repo for additional info

 # Scalability in case of 100x
 As we are working only in a subset of 15% original dataset, expecting a 100x additional data